adrienlucbert/thuas-imp-2021-portfolio/README.md

   <p><i>Validation curve that no longer overfits, thanks to better feature selection</i></p>
 </div>

-these results were satisfactory, but we wanted to improve them further, by tuning the model's hyper-parameters.
+These results were satisfactory, but we wanted to improve them further, by tuning the model's hyper-parameters.
 To do that, I used a technique I learnt during an internship last summer: hyper-parameters optimization using a genetic algorithm.